COVID Treatment and Therapeutics

 Please refer to the Test to Treat information below.

-The nationwide Test to Treat initiative was launched in March 2022 to give people a way to access oral therapeutic treatment for COVID-19.
+The nationwide Test to Treat initiative was launched in March 2022 to provide people with a way to access oral antiviral treatment for COVID-19.
 Through the program, people can get tested and—if they are positive and treatments are appropriate for them—receive a prescription from a healthcare provider and have their prescription filled all at one location.